 18% Grey Paint

 eCinema Systems also make a SLS-01 bias light.
-This light can be placed behind the monitor but you can make use of any dimmable, high CRI (90+) 6500K LED light.
+This light can be placed behind the monitor.
+Also check out www.biaslighting.com for their very affordable MediaLight Mk2 Series LED solution.
 It should be dimmed to about 20% of the brightness of the monitor.
 Make sure any other lights in the room are also high CRI lamps at 6500K color temperature, preferably even all of the same type, from the same manufacturer.

 Investing a few thousand dollars in calibrated Resolve monitoring and color management may sound like a lot.
 But it’s a tenth of what was required a few years ago before consumer OLED TV’s became as good as they are now.